ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 * Created a Dashboard showing status code over time
 * Created a simple alert to let us know if we ever return non-200 error codes

-In the next challenge, we will leverage Elastic Streams to parse our data on ingest, allowing us to do more with the data.